 A common misconception about the flu virus is a rather selfish one – or, to put it another way, “It’s all about me.”
 Fact is, it’s not all about you.
 Sure, you’ll certainly benefit.
 But so will the people you interact with on a daily basis.
 A flu shot decreases the chance you’ll spread it to someone else.

 Flu shots are more affordable than ever.
 For around $25, you’re giving yourself the best possible chance to avoid a nasty fall & winter sickness.
 Small investment, big payoff.

 It’s not like you have to travel to the ends of the Earth to find a flu shot.
 More than any time in human history, the flu shot is more widely distributed than ever before.
 We know a few urgent care clinics that offer fast, affordable flu shots.

-Thanks for reading the Banner Urgent Care blog – and remember to get your flu shot this autumn!
+Thanks for reading the Urgent Care Extra blog – and remember to get your flu shot this autumn!